TinyCsvParser/TinyCsvParser/TinyCsvParser/Documentation/source/sections/tutorials/custom_formats.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Imagine a client sends data with a weird format for dates and writes dates like this :code:`2004###01###25`.
-These values cannot be parsed with the default date format, but in `TinyCsvParser`_ a :csharp:`DateTimeConverter`
+These values cannot be parsed with the default date format, but in `TinyCsvParser`_ a :code:`DateTimeConverter`
 with the custom date time format can be used for the mapping.

-To use the custom converter, you are simply pass the Converter to the :csharp:`MapProperty` method to define a custom
+To use the custom converter, you are simply pass the Converter to the :code:`MapProperty` method to define a custom
 converter for the property mapping.

 .. code-block:: csharp